Cruise Medical or Fit-to-Cruise Certificate

 Certificate contents

-- ✔Your name, date of birth, and contact details
+- ✔ Your name, date of birth, and contact details

-- ✔Cruise line name, departure date, and itinerary type where relevant
+- ✔ Cruise line name, departure date, and itinerary type where relevant

-- ✔Confirmation of general fitness for sea travel
+- ✔ Confirmation of general fitness for sea travel

-- ✔Relevant conditions confirmed as stable and managed
+- ✔ Relevant conditions confirmed as stable and managed

-- ✔For expedition cruises: statement on physical capacity and medical self-sufficiency
+- ✔ For expedition cruises: statement on physical capacity and medical self-sufficiency

-- ✔GMC registration number of the signing doctor
+- ✔ GMC registration number of the signing doctor

-- ✔Unique QR code for cruise operator verification
+- ✔ Unique QR code for cruise operator verification

 How to Get Your Fit to Cruise Certificate

-Complete the consultation form
+Complete the online consultation form

 GMC-registered doctor reviews your case